 Cement and its cousin concrete are the most widely used building materials in the world, made with powdered and sedimentary compounds that vary in conductivity based on what is mixed.

 Structures that conduct electricity

 Moist, porous concrete is probably a good conductor.
 So is, of course, reinforced concrete (also by virtue of its metal core).
 The result?
-A whole building leading energy.
+A whole building leading energia.
 A structural battery.

 Large-scale energy batteries like this one are a way to store renewable energy during peak production periods (the sunniest part of the day for solar cells or the windiest days for wind turbines) and feed it back into the grid during periods of peak use.